ppy/osu-wiki/wiki/People/Beatmap_Nominators/Beatmap_Veto/en.md

 If veto mediation is initiated, two groups of Beatmap Nominators, each consisting of 15% of the relevant mode's Beatmap Nominators with a minimum of 5 Beatmap Nominators per group, will be selected and asked to vote to agree or disagree with each veto point.
 Any Beatmap Nominators that vote may add an anonymous comment to explain their vote.

 Additionally, **any user may vote** to agree or disagree with each veto point, **even if they are not a Beatmap Nominator**.
 All users who were not Beatmap Nominators selected to vote are considered a third group of voters.
+Users in this group may not provide comments to go along with their votes.

-This voting lasts 7 days.
+Mediation voting lasts 7 days.
 Once it is done, the votes are tallied.
 If a 60% majority within a group agrees with a veto point, that group will be considered to agree with the veto point; otherwise, the group will be considered to disagree with the veto point.

 For a veto point to be upheld, at least two of the three groups must agree with what is stated.
-If this threshold is not reached, the veto point may be dismissed.
+If this threshold is not reached, the veto point is dismissed.

-## How to proceed after mediation
+## Post-mediation procedure

 Following mediation, the beatmap veto will either be dismissed if all veto points were dismissed, or upheld if one or more of the veto points were upheld.